msaakaash/Go/README.md

 - Use `go run` to execute specific Go programs

 ## Contributing
 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.

 ## Code of Conduct
-Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing to this project.
+Please read our [Code of Conduct](docs/CODE_OF_CONDUCT.md) before contributing to this project.

 ## Security
-If you discover a vulnerability, please refer to our [Security Policy](./SECURITY.md) for instructions on how to report it responsibly.
+If you discover a vulnerability, please refer to our [Security Policy](docs/SECURITY.md) for instructions on how to report it responsibly.

 ## License